mohamedawnallah/generalize-rust-teos-to-support-different-SQL-engines-competence-test/README.md

-# Eye of Satoshi Summer of Bitcoin Competence Test 2023
+# Eye of Satoshi Competence Test 2023

 ## General Description

-This repository contains the files created on completing the competence test of "Generalize rust-teos to support different SQL engines" Eye of Satoshi organization project in Summer of Bitcoin 2023.
+This repository contains the files created on completing the competence test of "Generalize rust-teos to support different SQL engines" Eye of Satoshi organization project.

 Submitted by: Mohamed Awnallah <mohamedmohey2352@gmail.com> <br>
 Operating System: Fedora 37 64bit <br>